-If your TV doesn’t have a spare USB port, you’ll need to plug it into the wall – if there’s a power socket within reach.
+If your TV doesn’t have a spare USB port, you’ll need to plug it into the wall… assuming there’s a power socket within reach.
 If not, you’re out of luck.

 How I Tested

-At the moment I’m in about as ideal a situation as any traveller will find themselves when it comes to using a Chromecast – an Airnnb rental apartment in the US, with 20Mbps cable internet, a private wifi network and HDMI-enabled television.
-If things didn’t work well here, they’ll only be worse in hotels, hostels and anywhere with sketchy Internet.
+At the moment I’m in about as ideal a situation as any traveller will find themselves when it comes to using a Chromecast: an Airnnb rental apartment in the US, with 20Mbps cable internet, a private Wi-Fi network, and a HDMI-enabled television.
+If things didn’t work well here, they’ll only be worse in hotels, hostels, and anywhere with sketchy internet.

 Streaming Internet Video